Honor and East Lead Missouri to Comeback Victory

 Photo Cred: USA Today

 Carter played a significant role in Missouri’s victory on Thursday, contributing 13 points and two assists.
-The forward shot 5-10 from the field (50%) and 2-5 (40%) from beyond the arc.
-Ten of Carter’s 13 points came in the first half.
+The forward shot 5/10 from the field (50%) and 2/5 (40%) from beyond the arc, with ten of his points coming in the first half.
 The Dubuque, Iowa native scored the first five points for the Tigers at the beginning of the game.
 The fifth-year forward also executed a layup and knocked down a three-pointer with 6:35 left in the first half, reducing UMN’s lead to 30-23.

 The former Northern Iowa Panther added three more points in the second half through a three-point play.
 Carter grabbed the offensive rebound off of freshman forward Trent Pierce’s miss and went up for an and-1 layup.
 The forward proceeded to make the free throw, making Minnesota’s lead 65-59 with 5:21 remaining in the matchup.
-Carter finished the game with two assists as well.
-One occurred in the first half, and the other came in the second half.
-The fifth-year found Bates for a made layup with 14:31 left in the first half, and Carter passed the ball to Honor, who knocked down a three-pointer to begin MU’s 31-9 run with 11:09 remaining in the game.
+He finished the game with two assists as well, one in each half.
+The fifth-year found Bates for a made layup with 14:31 left in the first half.
+Carter also passed the ball to Honor, who knocked down a three-pointer to begin MU’s 31-9 run with 11:09 remaining in the game.

 Leave a Reply